firmai/ImputeGAP/README.md

 ```

-<br /><hr /><br />
+---

 ## Contamination
-ImputeGAP allows to contaminate datasets with a specific scenario to reproduce a real-world situation.
-Up to now, the scenarios are : <b>MCAR, MISSING POURCENTAGE, and BLACKOUT</b><br />
+ImputeGAP allows to contaminate a complete datasets with missing data patterns that mimics real-world scenarios.
+The available patterns are : <b>MCAR, MISSING POURCENTAGE, and BLACKOUT</b>.
-Please find the documentation in this page : <a href="https://github.com/eXascaleInfolab/ImputeGAP/tree/main/imputegap/recovery#readme" >missing data scenarios</a><br><br>
+For more details, please refer to the documentation in this page : <a href="https://github.com/eXascaleInfolab/ImputeGAP/tree/main/imputegap/recovery#readme" >missing data patterns</a>.

 ### Example Contamination